kherron13/330_project3/README.md

 The edit button allows the user to also delete to-do list items and be able to rearrange the list in which ever order they see fit.

-### Notes

-The Notes section works as expected for any note taking app.
-Initially, the user is shown an empty table view with a Notes header.
-As expected, the top section is accompanied by the Edit button and a + Button.

-Once the user selects the Add button (+), the user is able to create and save notes according to his needs.
-Since he will relly on this primarily to take notes for the classes he's enrolled, the User is able to save notes automatically once he's done typing.
-The keyboard display is automatically shown & hidden once the user is done with creating a new note and returns to the Note List.

-The edit button allows the user to delete the items that he will not occupy in the future.